Skip to main content

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will have gained the knowledge to incorporate ethical and legal principles and behaviors into the practice of physical therapy in California.
 Specific learning objectives to address potential learning gaps include:

-• Discuss the APTA’s “Standards of Ethical Conduct for the Physical Therapist Assistant.”
+- Discuss APTA’s “Standards of Ethical Conduct for the Physical Therapist Assistant.”

 WHAT ARE ETHICS?

 Ethics refers to a system or set of moral principles that govern behavior, including job performance.
-Ethics includes beliefs about the “rightness” and “wrongness” of actions as well as the “goodness” and “badness” of motives and outcomes (The Free Dictionary, n.d.-b).
-Physical therapists and physical therapist assistants must practice according to the ethical principles of their profession as established by the American Physical Therapy (see “Codes and Standards of Ethical Conduct” later in this course).
+Ethics includes beliefs about the “rightness” and “wrongness” of actions as well as the “goodness” and “badness” of motives and outcomes (Merriam-Webster, 2024a).
+Physical therapists and physical therapist assistants must practice according to the ethical principles of their profession as described in the Code of Ethics for the Physical Therapist and the Standards of Ethical Conduct for the Physical Therapist Assistant (see below).

 Ethical Theories

-In order to clarify questions around what people consider to be “right” or “good,” philosophers of ethics have generally sought to formulate and justify ethical theories.
+Philosophers engaged with questions of ethics have generally sought to formulate and justify ethical theories.
 These theories are intended to explain the fundamental nature of that which is “good,” why it is “good,” and why the ethical principles most commonly used to evaluate human conduct follow (or do not follow) from these theories.
-Ethical theories may be presented for different purposes, as described in the examples below:
+Ethical theories may be presented for different purposes, as described by the examples below:

 Four fundamental ethical principles are generally accepted and applied to the practice of healthcare as a whole:

-• Nonmaleficence means to do no harm to a patient.
-This may mean carefully weighing potential benefits against potential negative results and/or side effects that may potentially result from providing healthcare interventions.
+- Nonmaleficence means to do no harm to a patient.
+This may mean carefully weighing potential benefits against potential negative results or side effects that may potentially result from providing healthcare interventions.

-• Justice refers to a healthcare provider’s ethical responsibility to, insofar as possible, provide equal and impartial treatment to all patients in similar situations, regardless of a patient’s age, disability status, socioeconomic status, race, religion, gender identification, sexual orientation, or other background factors.
+- Justice refers to treating all patients fairly and equally in similar situations, regardless of a patient’s age, disability status, socioeconomic status, race, religion, gender identification, sexual orientation, or other background factors.

 Ethical Dilemmas